-- Students approved for an ISC forfeit the option to withdraw from the course, under the Course Drop/Withdrawal Policy; however, students may refer to the Withdrawal for Special Circumstances Policy should further extenuating circumstances prevent course completion. - A grade of "I" will be assigned to the course and may affect future course enrollments; please review the Course Load Policy for further clarification.
-In addition, the grade point average (GPA) and federal student aid (FSA) eligibility could be affected.

-- Assignments not completed by the granted Incomplete period will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment. - All course requirements must be satisfied within the allotted time period; additional time will not be granted.
+- Students approved for an Incomplete for Special Circumstances forfeit the option to withdraw from the course. - A grade of "I" will be assigned to the course and may affect future course enrollments; please review the Course Load Policy for further clarification.
+In addition, the grade point average (GPA) and federal student aid (FSA) eligibility could be affected. - Assignments not completed by the granted Incomplete period will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment. - All course requirements must be satisfied within the allotted time period; additional time will not be granted.